Towns and Villages

 Camber – coastal village with Camber Sands, famous golden sandy beach and dunes — great for walks, kite flying and relaxed beach vibes.

-Iden – small traditional village north of Rye with a medieval church, village shop and local pub — peaceful countryside setting.
+Iden – small traditional village 3 miles north of Rye with a medieval church, village shop and local pub — peaceful countryside setting.

-Udimore – rural village with walking paths and a popular local pub (The Kings Head).
+Udimore – rural village with walking paths and a popular local pub (The Kings Head) about 5 miles from Rye.

 Brede – larger village with a village shop, butcher, good pub (The Rainbow Trout) and beautiful woodland nearby (Brede High Woods).7–8 miles west; bigger village with countryside views – great for photos and pub stops.